Beo-Coder/muek-lib-dotmatrix/README.md

 ```

 ## Limitations
-* By default only support up to 50 displays (can be changed in DOTMATRIX.h)
+* By default, only support up to 50 displays (can be changed in DOTMATRIX.h)
-* By default maximum text length is 500 characters (can be changed in DOTMATRIX.h)
+* By default, maximum text length is 500 characters (can be changed in DOTMATRIX.h)

+## Notes
+* Tested on NUCLEO-L152RE (STM32)
+* Tested with up to 26 displays